PacktPublishing/Hadoop-Essentials/README.md

 ## What you need for the code files:

-A prerequisite for this book is good understanding of Java programming and basics of distributed computing will be very helpful and an interest to understand about Hadoop and its ecosystem components.
+A prerequisite of Java programming and basics of distributed computing will be very helpful and an interest to understand about
+Hadoop and its ecosystem components.
 The code and syntax have been tested in Hadoop 2.4.1 and other compatible ecosystem component versions, but may vary in the newer version.